-El Poador del Pontet in Altea is a monumental fountain complex dating back to the 18th century which was serving as water supply for the inhabitants of the town.
-El Poador del Pontet has a semicircular shape, where twelve jets of water sprang up on a ninemeters long rectangular raft.
+Poador del Pontet is a monumental fountain complex dating back to the 18th century which was serving as a water supply for the inhabitants of the town.
+It has a semicircular shape where twelve jets of water sprang up on a nine meters long rectangular raft.

-The excavations showed that the circular structure of the fountain had been gradually filled due to the contribution of mud from Barranquet ravine, which runs through the Western part of El Poador del Pontet.
-This process started in the middle of the 19th century, taking into account the materials found during the excavations.
-Among the older people in the neighbourhood, historians pointed out, no one remembers seeing or hearing their parents or grandparents talking about this structure, but they did use the same section of the ditch as a scrubber until the 50ies of the 20th century.
+The excavations showed that the circular structure of the fountain had been gradually filled due to the contribution of mud from Barranquet cavine which runs through the Western part of Poador del Pontet.
+Taking into account the materials found during the excavations, the process started in the middle of the 19th century.
+Among the elderly people in the neighbourhood, as historians pointed out, no one remembers seeing or hearing their parents or grandparents talking about this structure, but they did use the same section of the ditch as a scrubber until the 50ies of the 20th century.

-The project has been organised by the Association De Amicitia and the City of Altea, in partnerhsip with European Heritage Volunteers.
+The project will take place from September, 1st, to September, 13th, 2019 and is organized by the Association De Amicitia, in partnerhsip with European Heritage Volunteers.